A more accessible web design workflow — some key tips

 Include button controls for any complex gestures — such as 'swipe to reveal more'

 Designs often include components in which content appears to spill out of the edge of the screen.
-This visual approach or device has become understoof to mean that the user would 'swipe' left or right to reveal more content.
+This visual approach or device has become understood to mean that the user would 'swipe' left or right to reveal more content.
 A common example of this behaviour is the 'carousel' component.

 Not everyone, however, can complete these swiping gestures.